cihai/cihai/docs/design-and-planning/2013/extending.md

 :::{note}

-This document is part of brain storming the project of cihai.
-It's for historic purposes only.
+This document is part of historical planning for cihai.
+Prototype APIs and object names may not match the current public API.

 :::